VISA TOKYO, Continental Immigration & Consulting

 If Both Spouses Are Unemployed or Retired

-If neither spouse has an income, the immigration office may request a financial sponsor, such as a parent.
+If neither spouse has an income, the immigration office may request a financial sponsor, such as a parent or relatives.
 The sponsor’s income level and ability to support the couple will be evaluated.
 If relying on personal savings, applicants must clearly demonstrate that their financial assets are sufficient to support their livelihood for at least one year.

 Foreign nationals receiving pension benefits from their home country may face additional scrutiny.
 Immigration may request detailed explanations and documentation, and applicants must also ensure that they have complied with Japanese tax filing requirements, if applicable.